milesegan/bayesbot/README.md

 ## running bayesbot

-Bayesbot is a Sinatra web service, and should run in any rack-compatible server.
-To run bayesbot, first make sure redis is running on the target host and install the sinatra and redis gems.
-Then start bayesbot directly with a server like thin or unicorn or deploy it via passenger.
+Bayesbot is a Flask web service.
+To run bayesbot, first make sure redis is running on the target host and install redis and flask via easy_install/pip.
+Then start bayesbot directly as:

+    python bayesb

 Bayesbot currently expects redis to be running on localhost on the standard port but support for more flexible configuations will be